Skip to main content

 Evaluate which systems truly need VPN access versus those that can be modernized or replaced with cloud alternatives.

-This approach lets you maintain business continuity while gradually improving security.
-You're not betting the entire business on a technology change—you're making incremental improvements that compound over time.
+This approach lets you maintain business continuity while gradually improving security — making incremental improvements that compound over time without requiring a full infrastructure replacement.

 Making the Business Case to Stakeholders